-The Spooky Tesla Spirit Radio and Mrfixitrick are now featured in a PC game called "Tesla".
-Monsters and bats are battled, while helping Mrfixitrick find the seven parts of the Spooky Tesla Spirit Radio.
+The Spooky Tesla Spirit Radio and Mrfixitrick are featured in a PC game called "Tesla".
+The theme is monsters and bats are battled while helping Mrfixitrick find the seven missing parts of the Spooky Tesla Spirit Radio.
 Intriguing background music.
 From GODD Games at: www.goddgames.com/tesla.html

 "My first observations positively terrified me as there was present in them something mysterious, not to say supernatural, and I was alone in my laboratory at night"